Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/publications.md

 ## Sample of Previous Projects
-**Disclaimer**: _All code is provided as is.
-There is no warranty that it runs on your platform, or that it will be appropriate to solve your problem.
-Unfortunately, I will not be able to reply to questions on how to run the code on a particular platform.
-I would be happy to receive reports on ways to improve the code and potential mistakes.
-If you end up using the code, please send me an email to let me know what the particular problem you worked on was._

 ### Solving the Traveling Salesman with Profit (TSPP) Problem using Ant Colony System (ACS)
 This [project](https:///abdulaziz-aldoseri.github.io/files/TSPP_ACS/Project.pdf) was part of a graduate-level course on [Heuristic Optimization](https:///abdulaziz-aldoseri.github.io/files/TSPP_ACS/IE_517_syllabus.PDF).
 The aim was to implement an algorithm to solve multiple instances of the TSPP problem.